 HOW WE WORK

 Our Alumni network is also key to our planning and evaluation, seeing how our ex-students find the ‘real world’.
-Many come back to act as volunteers or paid staff for US.
+Many come back to act as volunteers or paid staff for Us.
 We also have numerous student trustees.

 PARTNERS